 Example: You are in a 2 wheel drive rear-wheel driven vehicle and you are stuck with two wheels in the mud or snow.
 The two wheels in the mud/snow have lost traction and the vehicle cannot be propelled forward.
 With a 4WD vehicle, the other 2 wheels will pull the vehicle out since 50% of the power is split between the 2 wheels with good traction and the vehicle will be able to drive out.

-4H or 4×4 mode allows you to drive over and through very slippery, low traction surfaces where you still need to maintain normal driving speed.
+4H or 4×4 mode is designed to help drive over and through very slippery, low-traction surfaces where you still need to maintain normal driving speed.
 Ideal 4WD conditions are the following:

 - Loose Sand